-While the aim is the same as for automation, i.e. to perform actions without the need of human intervention, autonomy is directed towards emulating the human behavior rather than replacing it.
-For example an autonomous scouting robot will need to adapt its behavior to the unpredictable environment and to react dynamically to external inputs (e.g. new areas of interest) whereas an automated washing machine always performs the same actions in the same order given an environmental input in order to produce a predictable output.
+While the aim is the same as for automation, i.e. to perform actions without the need of human intervention, autonomy is directed towards emulating the human or animal behaviour rather than replacing it.
+For example an autonomous scouting robot will need to adapt its behaviour to the unpredictable environment and to react dynamically to external inputs (e.g. new areas of interest) whereas an automated washing machine always performs the same actions in the same order given an environmental input in order to produce a predictable output.
 Let us notice that all autonomous systems are supervised by a human operator at some level.
 In this sense, autonomy is not an intrinsic property of an artificial agent in isolation: design and operation of autonomous systems need to be considered in terms of human-system collaboration.
-In this context, adaptive autonomy, adjustable autonomy or mixed initiative are designed respectively to endow the artificial agent, the human operator or both entities with the capability of changing the autonomy of the artificial agent (Hardin & Goodrich, 2009).
+In this context, adaptive autonomy, adjustable autonomy or mixed initiative are designed respectively to endow the artificial agent, the human operator or both entities with the capability of changing the autonomy of the artificial agent (Hardin and Goodrich 2009).

-3 Ethics and autonomous systems
+Ethics and autonomous systems

 Autonomy involves information interpretation, decision-making based on this interpretation and action execution with appropriate resources, which may raise various ethical issues.
-Ethical issues in autonomous systems can be addressed according to different points of view: from the philosophical foundations of ethics (Lacan, 1960) to regulation mechanisms within multi-agent systems (Hübner, Boissier & Bordini, 2011), including formal modeling (Ganascia, 2007) and practical application issues such as security and privacy or robotics.
+Ethical issues in autonomous systems can be addressed according to different points of view: from the philosophical and psychological foundations of ethics (Lacan 1960; Meyer 2011; 2013) to regulation mechanisms within multi-agent systems (Hübner, Boissier, and Bordini 2011), including formal modeling (Ganascia 2007) and practical application issues such as security and privacy or robotics.

-All these works may be classified along three perspectives: I) recommendation perspective grouping works that study ethical issues in autonomous agents and propose sets of recommendations and rules to hard-wire ethical behaviors in agents, II) reasoning perspective where formal models of ethics are studied to allow agents to make ethics-based decisions, III) explanation perspective aiming at helping human beings to deal with ethical dilemmas by explanation and disambiguating techniques.
+All these works may be classified according to three perspectives: (i) the recommendation perspective focuses on ethical issues in autonomous agents and proposes sets of recommendations and rules to hard-wire ethical behaviours in agents, (ii) the reasoning perspective focuses on models of ethics to allow agents to make ethics-based decisions, and (iii) the explanation perspective aims at helping human beings to deal with ethical dilemmas by explanation and disambiguating techniques.

-From the recommendation perspective, machines can be responsible neither for their actions, nor to the eyes of the law (Stradella et al., 2012).
-Consequently several authors have proposed to hard-wire the agents with a restricted responsibility (Arkin, 2009).
+From the recommendation perspective, machines can be responsible neither for their actions, nor to the eyes of the law (Stradella et al. 2012).
+Consequently several authors have proposed to hard-wire the agents with a restricted responsibility (Arkin 2009) or with human values (Borning and Muller 2012).
 Those approaches are still difficult to implement in so far as the premises of the hard-wired rules are hard to assess automatically.
-For instance the discrimination principle (meaning that one must discriminate or distinguish between combatants and non-combatants, military objectives and protected people or places) of International Humanitarian Law can be hardly implemented since the distinction between e.g. a combatant and a civilian is difficult to make through artificial perception and interpretation as many features are context-dependent.
+For instance the discrimination principle (meaning that one must discriminate or distinguish between combatants and non-combatants, military objectives and protected people or places) of the International Humanitarian Law can be hardly implemented since the distinction between a combatant and a civilian is difficult to make through artificial perception and interpretation as many features are context-dependent.